suparpat/learny/README.md

 # learny
 A place where people come to share their knowledge

-Made with Express.js and Angular.js with PostgreSQL
+Made with Express.js, Angular.js and PostgreSQL

 ###references